New York’s Senator Schumer to Champion the Bubble Tax Modernization Act

 *Level 1 Certified Cider Guide certification is a prerequisite for taking the Certified Pommelier Exam.
 (Haven’t taken your Level 1 Certified Cider Guide Exam?
 Buy the bundle here!
 ACA Member discounts are available.)

-There’s a discount code available for ACA members who want to take the test.
+There’s also a discount code available for ACA members for the Certified Pommelier Exam.
 You can find that code in our Resource Hub.

 WHAT IS THE CERTIFIED POMMELIER EXAM?